Community Detection in Multiplex Networks: A taxonomy of the reviewed algorithms

 \subsubsection{\rev{Multilayer}}

 \rev{The third class of algorithms operates directly on the multiplex network model, as shown in Figure~\ref{fig:com-ml}.
-As an example, a method belonging to this class based on a random walker would allow the walker to switch from one layer to the other, which would not be possible if the layers have been flattened or if we want to separately identify communities on individual layers.}
+As an example, a method belonging to this class based on a random walker would allow the walker to switch from one layer to the other.}

 \rev{Various approaches originally developed for simple graphs have been extended to the multilayer case. \emph{Density-based methods} first identify dense regions of the network, then include adjacent regions in the same community.
 A popular method for simple graphs is clique percolation, where dense regions correspond to cliques and adjacency consists in having common nodes.
-The multilayer clique percolation method extends this process by looking for cliques spanning multiple layers, and redefining adjacency so that both common nodes and common layers are required \rev{\citep{Afsarmanesh2018}}.}
+The multilayer clique percolation method \revm{(ML-CPM)} extends this process by looking for cliques spanning multiple layers, and redefining adjacency so that both common nodes and common layers are required \rev{\citep{Afsarmanesh2018}}. \revm{CLECC uses a different but related approach, identifying sparse locations of the network having a low cross-layer clustering coefficient \citep{Brodka2013}.
+The higher the proportion of common neighbors across all layers (or any number of layers provided as input), the higher the cross-layer clustering coefficient.}

 \rev{Methods based on \emph{random walks} consider that an entity randomly following the edges in a network would tend to get trapped inside communities, because of the higher edge density between nodes inside the same community, less frequently moving from one community to the other.
 LART \rev{\citep{Kuncheva2015}} and Infomap \rev{\citep{DeDomenico2015_infomap}} are both based on this consideration, with Infomap using a shortest information coding approach to identify the corresponding communities.}